-Fix: Fixes an issue where the Gateway could not retrieve the SNI from a TLS Client Hello message causing the Gateway to close the connection with a TCP RST.
+Fix: Fixes an issue where a proxy policy could could issue the wrong certificate when a Chrome browser is connecting to the Gateway using TLS 1.3.
 This is caused by a change made in Chrome in April 2024 to shift to Post-Quantum Cryptography.
 With this change, the Client Hello is larger than 1415 bytes, which can result in an inability to retrieve the Server Name Indication (SNI), which is used by the proxy to determine what certificate to issue.
 The fix ensures the proxy can support Client Hello sizes greater than 1415 bytes.

 Fix: Fixes an issue related to the use of GeoIP.
 Countries with many providers have a very large number of advertised prefixes.
 When those country codes are used in a GeoIP Address Group, the Address Group will contain a large number of CIDR blocks.
 The GeoIP Address Group was restricted to 64k CIDRs where exceeding this limit would result in a partial set of CIDRs applied to the policy.
 This fix relaxes the limit to ensure the full set of CIDRs will be applied to the policy.
 It is recommended to use an 8-core instance type due to the additional memory requirements imposed by GeoIP.